UPTON: Preventing Authorship Leakage from Public Text Release via Data Poisoning: Conclusion

 \section{Conclusion}

-Authorship Attribution on text data is a worrying privacy threat on the Internet.
-So we come up with {\n}, a black-box data poisoning service for data publishers such as online media and online journals to generate poisoning perturbations on texts that can make them useless for authorship training.
-Our experiments show that {\n} poisoning is effective for downgrade the test accuracy for both one-time and incremental data publishers, and in both pre-attack and post-attack situations.
-The poisoning also has excellent transfer-ability while the semantics are well maintained.
+Authorship attribution is an emerging privacy threat.
+This paper proposes {\n}, a black-box data poisoning service for online publishing platforms to generate poisoning perturbations on texts that can make them useless for authorship attribution training.
+Our experiments show that {\n} is effective for downgrading the test accuracy in both cold-start, warm-start, and incremental release scenarios.
+The poisoning also has excellent transferability while the semantics of poisoned texts are well maintained.